AaravKhanduja/cse15l-lab-reports/lab1.md

 `ls` with a directory tells you the directories and files within your current directory. <br>
 So in this case `ls lecture1` tells you the directories and files within lecture1 including Hello.java, messages, and README <br>
 We can also see that the files are in the typical green font and the directories are in a blue font to compare easily. <br>
-The output in the screenshot is not an error.
+The output in the screenshot above is not an error.

 ![Image](cat-directory.png)\
 The working directory when the command was run was the lecture1 directory. <br>
 `cat` with a directory returns the statement `cat: messages/: Is a directory` <br>
-The output in the screenshot is an error. <br>
+The output in the screenshot above is an error. <br>
 This is because the argument is a directory and not a printable file. <br>